phpmentoring/webapp/README.md

     127.0.0.1    www.mentoring.dev mentoring.dev

-3. CD to the directory where you cloned the project in step 1 and run `composer update`
+3. CD to the directory where you cloned the project in step 1 and run `composer install`
 4. From the same directory, run `vendor/bin/phinx init` to generate a `phinx.yml` file.
 5. Edit `phinx.yml`'s development section (lines 19-21) with the following values for MySQL.